Mineplay3/Mineplay3/README.md

 ### Hi there 👋 Im Mineplay
-Im a 19 year old self taught programmer currantly also studying Computer Science
+Im a 19 year old self taught programmer currantly also studying Computer Engineering at Purdue University

 ## Lenguages I know are
 - Python